pamelafox/visual-exploration-vectors/README.md

 | OpenAI ada-002 | text (up to 8191 tokens) | 1536 |
 | Azure Computer Vision | image or text | 1024 |

+Vector embeddings are commonly used for similarity search, fraud detection, recommendation systems, and RAG (Retrieval-Augmented Generation).

 This repository contains a visual exploration of vectors, using several embedding models.

 Go through notebooks in this order: